General overview of Radiopaedia.org

 - cases: pages that present a case to the community - these belong to the contributing user although they can be viewed by the community and added to articles, tutorials or quizzes

 While the primary aim of Radiopaedia.org is to allow the creation of an up to date resource for the radiology community, it is also about creating a community.
-It is focused on bringing together like-minded individuals who can collaborate on Radiopaedia.org content as well as on other projects... see collaborative projects by Radiopaedians.
+It is focused on bringing together like-minded individuals who can collaborate on Radiopaedia.org content as well as on projects and activities outside of Radiopaedia.

 Working together to create content